What every parent of a hypermobile child needs to know

 • Struggles to sit cross-legged on the floor

-Pain that does not quite add up
+Pain that does not quite add up:

 • Joint pain that comes and goes without a clear cause